nhamle2/TCP-Socket-File-Transfer/README.md

 <h2>Description</h2>
 This project is a Java TCP socket program that transfers files from a client to a server.
-Once the file has been transfered to the server, it is saved in to the current directory.
+Once the file has been transferred to the server, it is saved in to the current directory.
 This program is meant for transferring X.509 self-signed certificates from a client to a server, but can be used for transferring any file type.
 The program will prompt for the certificate's path, transfer to server, and save the certificate as "domain2.crt".
 <br />